Cooperative Training of Descriptor and Generator Networks: Two models and two algorithms

-Algorithm \ref{code:1} \citep{XieLuICML} describes the training algorithm.
+Algorithm \ref{code:1} \cite{XieLuICML} describes the training algorithm.
 See Figure \ref{fig:diagramD} for an illustration.
-Step D1 needs to compute $\frac{\partial}{\partial Y} f(Y; W_\D)$.
-Step D2 needs to compute $\frac{\partial}{\partial W_\D} f(Y; W_\D)$.
+Step D1 (Langevin revision) tends to settle the synthesized examples at the low energy (high density) regions.
+Step D2 (density shifting) tends to shift low energy (high density) regions from the synthesized examples to the observed examples.
+Step D1 needs to compute $\frac{\partial}{\partial Y} f(Y; \theta)$.
+Step D2 needs to compute $\frac{\partial}{\partial \theta} f(Y; \theta)$.
 The computations of both derivatives can be powered by back-propagation.
-Because of the ConvNet structure of $f(Y; W_\D)$, the computations of the two derivatives share most of their steps in the chain rule computations.
+Because of the ConvNet structure of $f(Y; \theta)$, the computations of the two derivatives share most of their steps in the chain rule computations.

-Because the parameter $W_\D$ keeps changing in the learning process, the energy landscape and the local energy minima also keep changing.
+Because the parameter $\theta$ keeps changing in the learning process, the energy landscape and the local energy minima also keep changing.
 This may help the Langevin revision dynamics avoid being trapped by the local energy minima.

-Algorithm D is a stochastic approximation algorithm \citep{robbins1951stochastic}, except that the synthesized examples are obtained by a finite number of Langevin steps in each learning iteration.
-The convergence of an algorithm of this type to the maximum likelihood estimate has been established by \cite{younes1999convergence}.
+Algorithm D is a stochastic approximation algorithm \cite{robbins1951stochastic}, except that the synthesized examples are obtained by a finite number of Langevin steps in each learning iteration.
+The convergence of an algorithm of this type to the maximum likelihood estimate has been studied by \cite{younes1999convergence}.